CloudSaunter/CloudSaunter.github.io/_posts/2023-05-21-ResourceOrganisation.md

   #overlay_filter: "0.5"
   overlay_width: 100%
   overlay_height: 0
-  overlay_image: /assets/images/IDistributedSystems.jpg
+  overlay_image: /assets/images/DistributedSystems.jpg
   teaser: /assets/images/DistributedSystems.jpg
 ---

 # Introduction

 As organizations embrace the cloud revolution, effective resource organization becomes a pivotal factor in ensuring efficient management, enhanced security, and streamlined resource allocation within the Google Cloud environment.
 As a professional Google Cloud architect, I understand the significance of selecting the right organization hierarchy.
-In this blog, we will explore various resource organization alternatives and reveal our recommended strategy for an accountability-based hierarchy that aligns with Kyndryl's perspective.
+In this blog, we will explore various resource organization alternatives and reveal the recommended strategy for an accountability-based hierarchy that aligns with Kyndryl's perspective.

 ## Understanding Resource Organization on Google Cloud